 Advice on reasonable work-related adjustments for staff with disabilities

 SEC are involved in the provision of advice on safety, health and environmental issues across all areas of the University.
 If staff have any concerns about these issues, in the first instance they should contact their supervisor, departmental safety or fire officer or workstation assessor.
 SEC are always willing to offer support and advice if departmental representatives are unavailable or if confidential advice is required.
-Further information is available from the web-pages here.
+Further information is available from the SEC web-pages.

 Student Support Services